davidcoles/vc5/README.md

 Copy the config.yaml file to vc5.yaml and edit appropriately for your routers/services/backends.

 Run `make`.
-This will build the binary and transform the YAML config file to an more verbose JSON config.
+This will build the binary and transform the YAML config file to a more verbose JSON config format.

 Run the vc5.sh shell script with arguments of the binary, json file, your IP address and network interface name, eg.: